 Lauro Garza Marroquin was born in June 8, 1944 to Eulalio Garza Lopez and Dominga Marroquin Gonzalez.
 He is the third of six children.

 Chances are that you have never heard about him and you will probably not hear about him from anyone other than me, Moises Garza, his fourth son.
 He is not famous, or rich.
 He is only a man that has lived and is still living his life.
-Whose only legacy, will be those he will leave behind.
-A legacy that we all should be thanking our parents for, since that legacy is us and has been the one of our ancestors as well.
+Whose only legacy will be those he will leave behind.
+A legacy that we all should be thanking our parents for since that legacy is us and has been one of our ancestors as well.
 No other legacy will endure the millennial as this one has and will continue to endure.
-It is important to talk about him to better understand that men and woman like him have contributed a lot and are contributing to society without being seen or named, since a person’s life no matter how great or small will forever resonate.
+It is important to talk about him to better understand that men and women like him have contributed a lot and are contributing to society without being seen or named since a person’s life no matter how great or small will forever resonate.

-Believe it or not he is the reason that you are now holding this magazine in your hands or are reading it in your electronic devise.
+Believe it or not, he is the reason that you are now holding this magazine in your hands or are reading it in your electronic device.
 His tremendous ability to remember names and his grander than life stories is what got me hooked into Genealogy at a very early age.
-His tall tales of people now long gone that made an impression on him, have also made on impression in me.
+His tall tales of people now long gone that made an impression on him have also made an impression in me.

 As many of us did when in school, one day I got a special project and it was to make a family tree.
 I first asked my mother for her family’s information and she completely avoided it and off she sent me with my father.

-My father on the other hand lightened up and for the first time I saw a side of him I had never seen.
+My father, on the other hand, lightened up and for the first time, I saw a side of him I had never seen.
 He told me about his grandparents and many stories and quickly completed his side of the family and helped me with my mother’s side as well and even heard some stories about my mother’s father.
 That was my first brush with genealogy.
-Then one day, months latter as we worked in the hot sunny cotton fields of Northwest Texas near Brownfield I asked my father for the names of his great grandparents and he just stared at me.
+Then one day, months later as we worked in the hot sunny cotton fields of Northwest Texas near Brownfield I asked my father for the names of his great grandparents and he just stared at me.
 He told me that he could only remember two of them and gave me the names of the ones he did remember.
 Months later he told me to go with him to visit his mom.
-During the visit he asked her if she knew her grandparents names and my grandmother got up from her chair went to her room and came back with a piece of paper with the names of her grandparents.
+During the visit, he asked her if she knew her grandparent's names and my grandmother got up from her chair went to her room, and came back with a piece of paper with the names of her grandparents.
 She said here they are I wrote them down in case I get too old and can’t remember.
 My father asked her if she knew who her great grandparents might be and she said no since she said she never bother to ask but that she should have had.
-After this I was hooked and all hanks to my dad.
+After this, I was hooked, and all thanks to my dad.

 Lauro Garza Marroquin working at the ranch: